Smartoom/Smartoom/README.md

 - 👋 Hi, I’m @Smartoom
-- 👀 I’m interested in game development
+- 👀 I’m interested in games
 - 🌱 I’m currently learning ["coding","game development"]
 - 💞️ I’m looking to collaborate on games (sometimes gamejams)
-- 📫 How to reach me: email me at smartoom.knight@gmail.com
+- 📫 How to reach me: dm me on Discord, my username is smartoom

 <!---
 Smartoom/Smartoom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.